michael1ding/Supply-Eye/README.md

-## Fall 2022 - Shopify Developer Intern Challenge Question
+## SupplyEye - Inventory Management System

 Django web application for the Fall 2022 Shopify Developer Intern Challenge with the following feaetures: